engfragui/graphql-101-girl-geek-dinner-2017-trulia/README.md

-Slides for my talk "GraphQL 101: An introduction to the world of GraphQL"
+# GraphQL 101: An introduction to the world of GraphQL